CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Alpha/README.md

 ## Overall Impression of usage testing

-The project builds successfully without errors, but as the reviewer tries to to the test as described at https://github.com/yusufketen/casper-cpp-sdk#test and do the running example as described at https://github.com/yusufketen/casper-cpp-sdk#run-example, **the Auto build & test fails on the master branch.**
+The project builds successfully without errors, but as the reviewer tries to to the test as described at https://github.com/yusufketen/casper-cpp-sdk#test and do the running example as described at https://github.com/yusufketen/casper-cpp-sdk#run-example, **the Auto build & test FAILS on the master branch.**

 Requirement | Finding
 ------------ | -------------